Bananattack/Plum/README.md

 It supports all the basic needs of a simple 2D game:

-* Lua Scripting
+* Scripting (via Lua 5.2)
-* Hardware graphics rendering
+* Hardware-accelerated graphics rendering
-* Software canvases
+* Software canvases for image processing
 * Audio playback
 * Tilemaps
 * Sprites